Updates twice per day, weekdays, by 7:30AM and again by 7:30PM.

 SYNOPSIS...

-LONG TERM /WEDNESDAY NIGHT THROUGH MONDAY/...
+LONG TERM /SUNDAY THROUGH FRIDAY/...

 See the current readings from my weather instruments here in Peterborough, NH by clicking on the Weather Vane Below.